Measurement-induced Clock in a Lattice Ring of Non-interacting Electrons: Introduction

 Spontaneous symmetry breaking is a ubiquitous phenomenon observed in nature, underpinning a diverse array of phenomena.
 This phenomenon is characterized by a situation in which the equations that govern a system exhibit a certain degree of symmetry, but the system selects a solution in a spontaneous manner that breaks this symmetry.
 This effect can be attributed to the susceptibility of exact symmetric eigenstates to infinitesimally weak perturbations.
 In particular, the spontaneous breaking of time-translation symmetry, in which a quantum many-body system self-organizes in time and starts spontaneously to undergo a periodic motion, is a key characteristic of quantum \emph{time crystals}~\cite{Wilczek2012}, opening up new avenues for exploring non-equilibrium phases of matter in interacting quantum systems.

-Although it has been proven that time-translation symmetry cannot spontaneously be broken in the ground state of quantum-systems~\cite{Bruno2013a, Watanabe2015}, the formation of \emph{discrete} time-crystals in driven out-of-equilibrium systems can be studied theoretically in the framework of \emph{Floquet theory}~\cite{Sacha2015, Else2016a, Khemani2016, Syrwid2017, Moessner2017a, Khemani2017, Ho2017}.
+Although it has been proven that time-translation symmetry cannot spontaneously be broken in the ground state of quantum systems with short-range interactions~\cite{Bruno2013a, Watanabe2015, Kozin2019}, the formation of \emph{discrete} time-crystals in driven out-of-equilibrium systems can be studied theoretically in the framework of \emph{Floquet theory}~\cite{Sacha2015, Else2016a, Khemani2016, Syrwid2017, Moessner2017a, Khemani2017, Ho2017}.
 Recently, discrete time crystals have also been observed experimentally~\cite{Zhang2017, Choi2017, Rovny2018, Pal2018, Sullivan2018, Kyprianidis2021, Taheri2022}.
 In these systems, many-body interactions play a fundamental role in the formation of periodic motion with a period different from the external drive~\cite{Sacha2018, Choi2017, Else2016a, Ho2017, Moessner2017a, Yao2017}.
+Furthermore, systems with long-range interactions have been theoretically analyzed that exhibit spontaneous time-translation symmetry breaking in the ground state~\cite{Kozin2019}.
 Tremendous efforts have been made to understand time crystallinity in open quantum systems~\cite{Lazarides2017, Iemini2018, Lazarides2019, Seibold2019, Riera-Campeny2019}, where no-go theorems for time crystals in the ground state of closed systems do not apply~\cite{Syrwid2017}.